 - 1 stick unsalted butter, melted and cooled slightly

-- 1 1/2 cups very ripe (with brown spots) banana, mashed well
+- 2 cups sliced very ripe (with brown spots) banana

 - 2 eggs, lightly beaten